ionic-team/ionic-docs/docs/angular/navigation.md

 :::caution Experimental API

-Standalone components is an experimental API introduced into Angular 14.x and available in Ionic 6.3 and later.
+Standalone components is an experimental API introduced in Angular 14.x and available in Ionic 6.3 and later.

 :::

-Standalone components allows developers to lazy load a component on a route without having to declare the component to an Angular module first.
+Standalone components allow developers to lazy load a component on a route without having to declare the component to an Angular module.

-To use standalone components with routing and Ionic Framework, you must first be on Ionic ^6.3.0 when the experimental API support was introduced.
-This experimental API requires developers to assign the `EnvironmentInjector` instance for each router outlet (`ion-router-outlet` and `ion-tabs`) that uses standalone component routing.
+To use standalone components with routing and Ionic Framework, you must first be on Ionic ^6.3.0.
+The experimental API requires developers to assign the `EnvironmentInjector` instance for each router outlet (`ion-router-outlet` and `ion-tabs`) that uses standalone component routing.

 ```ts title="app.component.ts"
 import { Component, EnvironmentInjector } from '@angular/core';